geekman58748/Mirage/README.md

 **DB:** Neon Postgres via Drizzle ORM.
 Schema: `sessions` (facade keypair, status, amount, expiry) and `payments` (settled records).

+### Why the Hosted Payments API, Not Raw SDK Delegation

+BlackRail integrates MagicBlock's Private Payments API rather than implementing ER delegation directly against the SDK.
+This was a deliberate choice: the privacy primitive (unlinkable facade → vault settlement via a Private Ephemeral Rollup) is a solved problem at that layer.
+Re deriving PER delegation at the SDK level would have meant spending hackathon build time re implementing a primitive MagicBlock already ships which blackrail is 100% impossible without, instead of building the merchant facing product this submission is actually about: the checkout session model, disposable facade flow, merchant dashboard and privacy layer for businesses against competitors.

+### Confirmed Directly by MagicBlock

+To confirm the transfer genuinely executes inside the PER (rather than the `visibility: private` flag being cosmetic for `base→base` transfers), we asked directly in MagicBlock's public builder Telegram group and confirmed:

+> "The transfer goes through the PER to break the link sender/destination,
+> additionally it perform the splits and delay (based on the transfer config)."

+This confirms the unlinkability guarantee and the split/delay capability described above is enforced inside the PER itself, not just claimed at the API surface.
 ---

 ## Stack